hyprwm/hyprland-wiki/pages/Configuring/Using-hyprctl.md

-instances - lists all running instances of Hyprland with their info layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log locked - prints whether the current session is locked.
+instances - lists all running instances of Hyprland with their info layouts - lists all layouts available (including from plugins) configerrors - lists all current config parsing errors rollinglog - prints tail of the log.
+Also supports -f/--follow option locked - prints whether the current session is locked.
 ```